Customer Service 14 min read

 The moment customers sign up for a product or service is crucial, as it's essential to deliver value to them as early as possible after sign-up.

 The roadmap involves the initial setup needed to build a nurturing process for users to access and navigate your product or service.
 Then you demonstrate how your offering solves their problems and benefits them.
-The goal is to get them to use the core features and experience the product’s true potential.

 The focus of customer onboarding should be on user experience.
 A well-designed customer onboarding process is engaging and helps users succeed quickly.
 This translates into higher customer satisfaction and retention in the long run.